International adoption of South Korean children: Orphans

 A 2015 article said that the majority of South Korean orphans become orphans at a young age, and the 2015 article said that the majority of South Korean orphans eventually age out of the orphanages' care when they turn 18 years old never being adopted.

 A 2015 article in The Economist said that in the past 60 years two million or about 85% of the total orphans in South Korea have grown up in South Korean orphanages never being adopted.
 The 2015 article said that from the 1950s to 2015 only 4% of the total number of orphans in South Korea had been adopted domestically by other Koreans in South Korea.

 A 2015 video by BBC News said that orphanages in South Korea had become full as a result of the South Korean government making it more difficult for Korean orphans to be adopted overseas.

 Baby box

-In a video which was published on March 27, 2014, on the France 24 YouTube channel, Ross Oke who is the international coordinator of Truth and Reconciliation for the Adoption Community of Korea (TRACK) said that baby boxes like the one in South Korea encourage abandonment of children and they deny the abandoned child the right to an identity.
+In a video which was published on March 27, 2014, on the France 24 YouTube channel, Ross Oke, the international coordinator of Truth and Reconciliation for the Adoption Community of Korea (TRACK), said that baby boxes like the one in South Korea encourage abandonment of children and they deny the abandoned child the right to an identity.

 A 2015 article in Special Broadcasting Service said that in 2009 South Korean pastor Lee Jong-rak put a "baby box" on his church in Seoul, South Korea, to allow people to anonymously abandon children.
 The article said that since the abandoned children have not been formally relinquished, they cannot be adopted internationally.
 The article said that the children will most likely stay in orphanages until they become 18 or 19 years old.